 About Theodore S. Grabow, MDToggle accordion item

-Dr. Grabow was one of the first physicians in the Baltimore community to perform both interventional and comprehensive multidisciplinary pain management services including radiofrequency ablation for cervical and lumbar facet joint pain.
-Dr. Grabow’s practice is recognized in the community as a leading group of University trained and Board Certified pain management physicians.
-His practice is one of the busiest pain management practices in the Baltimore area.
-He alone performs over 2,000 injections yearly including facet joint injections, sacroiliac joint injections, nerve root blocks, major joint injections, and epidural steroid injections.
+Dr. Grabow was one of the first physicians in the Baltimore community to perform both interventional and comprehensive multidisciplinary pain management procedures, including radiofrequency ablation for cervical and lumbar facet joint pain.
+He performs more than 2,000 injections yearly, including facet joint injections, sacroiliac joint injections, nerve root blocks, major joint injections and epidural steroid injections.

-Dr. Grabow completed his undergraduate education at Carleton College in Northfield, Minnesota where he received his Bachelors of Arts in Biology.
+Dr. Grabow completed his undergraduate education at Carleton College in Northfield, Minnesota, where he received his Bachelors of Arts degree in biology.
 He earned his Doctor of Medicine degree from the State University of New York School of Medicine in Buffalo, New York.
-He did his medical Internship at Hennepin County Medical Center in Minneapolis, Minnesota, and completed his Residency training in Anesthesiology at the University of Chicago Hospitals and Clinics in Chicago, Illinois.
+He did his medical Internship at Hennepin County Medical Center in Minneapolis, Minnesota, and completed his residency training in anesthesiology at the University of Chicago Hospitals and Clinics in Chicago, Illinois.
 He has been involved in pain research at the Mayo Clinic in Rochester, Minnesota, as well as the University of Chicago.
-His research and clinical interests in pain management brought him to Baltimore, Maryland in 1998 for additional fellowship training and research at Johns Hopkins University School of Medicine.
+His research and clinical interests in pain management brought him to Baltimore in 1998 for additional fellowship training and research at Johns Hopkins University School of Medicine.

 UM St. Joseph Medical Center